Accredited Christian schools – A brief overview of what you need to know about accreditation for your child’s K-12 education.

 State Recognized Accrediting Associations

 Some states such as Kansas have a recognized accrediting association list for primary and secondary schools.
 Most states include the five regional associations above, plus some from the lists below.
 They sometimes include agencies that offer an accredited status for independent or religious schools.
 High school credit transfer is a primary reason for a state to have a recognized accrediting association list.
-We hope to have a state by state list of this information on the State Testing and Registration Requirements section by August 2013.
+We hope to have a state by state list of this information on the State Testing and Registration Requirements in the near future.

 Most homeschool families do not intend on going back to a public school.
 However, some families do just that.
 Most of the time, there is no problem before 10th grade if good academic records are kept.
 One area that can pose a problem is after 9th grade.
 Some school districts around the United States have policies where they will only accept high school course credit from school accreditations recognized by the state.
 For example, a family desires to have their student go to the local high school for the last year or two of school.
 The school district policy may not allow the previous high school credits, and will only offer to allow the student enrollment at 9th grade level.
 This same situation can happen for Christian school credits being transferred to a public school.
 Even if you fight to win this battle, it will likely take an enormous amount of time and possibly some legal assistance.
 You may want to check your state’s Department of Education website to see if they have a list of recognized accreditations, so you can see if the homeschool program you are considering has one of those accreditations.
 Otherwise, a school or program that is accredited by one of the regional accreditations above may be the best route, since most states recognize them.